Where Non-Invertible Symmetries End: Twist Defects for Electromagnetic Duality: 4d Maxwell theory

 Next, we perform a Weyl transformation to map $\mathbb{R}^4$ to $\mathbb{R} \times S^3$.
 We further perform a Wick rotation $\tau=it$ to Lorentzian signature.
 The final metric is

 State/operator correspondence maps the dilation $\tau\to\tau+$ const of $S^3$ to the time evolution of the states in the Hilbert space with the twist defect.
 We will refer to this Hilbert space on $S^3$ as the twist defect Hilbert space.
 In the following, we solve for the frequencies $\omega$ for the electromagnetic waves on $S^3$ with a twist defect, which are identified as the scaling dimensions of the twist defect operators $\Delta$ by the state/operator correspondence.
+These are point operators localized on the twist defect, and their spectrum is insensitive to the spacetime topology.
+This is analogous to the fact that the spectrum of local operators in an ordinary CFT does not depend on the topology of the underlying manifold.

 In Lorentzian signature, the monodromy condition \eqref{eq_4d modified Neumann} becomes

 Note that $\theta\to \theta+2\pi$ is an order 4 action:

 This instanton-like condition imposes strong constraints on the electromagnetic wave profiles.
 In particular, it implies that a closed form $dF=0$ automatically satisfies the equation of motion $d\star F=0$.
 We perform a Fourier mode expansion of the field strength as follows: